blcuwc/branchLSTM_Cross_Validation/README.md

 To apply branchLSTM on other dataset with different scale of conversations, you can change the dataset loading part befor using "preprocessing()" method in preprocessing.py.

-Read README.md in downloaded_data/ to download depend files.
+Read README.md in downloaded_data/ to download dependent files.

 To run the experiment pipeline, use "sh run_branchLSTM_pipeline.sh"